kartikmugiwara/Chess/README.md

 6. It would be intereseting to see you implement flip board mf.
 7. scores are being handled by player class but should be statemanager's job.
 8. how to determine if piece is pinned.
+9. mouese pressed and key pressed simultatneously handle this afterwwards. count move no. and dont update board if not on latest move

 Done:
 Turnwise Play
 Add Score